Dragster2/150g-Drum-Combat-Robot/Journal.md

 ![image](https://github.com/user-attachments/assets/72e532fa-3de0-4ddb-b0c6-6a63f52f1771)

 Before I start to work on the top lid with the screw holes, I decided to render the bot to see what it looks like.
-In my opion I think it is looking really good so far.
-All the black on the bot is made out of 95 tpu that I have and the white taht is the main body will be made out of 98 tpu that I also have.
-The weapon is going to be made from pcbway out of toolsteel s7!
+In my opinion I think it is looking really good so far.
+All the black on the bot is made out of 95 tpu that I have and the white that is the main body will be made out of 98 tpu that I also have.
+The weapon is going to be made from pcbway out of s7 tool steel!

 ![image](https://github.com/user-attachments/assets/b8ac0d89-9351-46b9-8826-8a4758d051c4)

 I made the top lid screw holes and a hole for the switch.
-Next I need to start on weight calcs to see if this is in weight.
+Next I need to start on weight calculations to see if this is in weight.
 Hopefully it is.

 ![image](https://github.com/user-attachments/assets/0857d10c-0895-4a22-9457-ac7592ea9cb8)